infinitered/ignite/docs/boilerplate/Boilerplate.md

 This is where your `react-navigation` navigators will live.

-For a walkthrough about how React Navigation v5 works, check out Harris Robin's post: [Getting Started with the New React Navigation v5 and Ignite Bowser v5](https://shift.infinite.red/getting-started-with-the-new-react-navigation-v5-and-ignite-bowser-v5-31fb4a57f2b9).

 **screens**

 This is where your screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.